 Image: Jean Marc Cote, France in 2000 year (XXI century), French food, paper card (1899).

 This article was posted on Monday, July 19th, 2021 at 8:20 pm and is filed under Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply